trailofbits/testing-handbook/content/docs/languages/rust/40-gotchas.md

 - [ ] Check string comparisons.
   - Often partial-match (`starts_with`, `ends_with`, `contains`) is used instead of equality.
   - Case (in)sensitivity of comparisons often results in issues.
 - [ ] Check string conversions to other data types (like `Vec`) and vice versa.
 These may come with UTF-8 encoding issues.
-Three options to handle utf8–bytes conversions:
+Options for handling bytes that may not be valid UTF-8:
   - `from_utf8` with `unwrap` \- strict, panics on non-convertible data
-  - `from_utf8_lossy` \- lossy, rewrites invalid utf8 bytes to U+FFFD (replacement character)
+  - `from_utf8_lossy` \- lossy, replaces invalid UTF-8 sequences with U+FFFD (replacement character)
-  - `OsStr` \- direct, just returns the bytes (but is platform-dependent)
+  - `OsStr`/`OsString` \- for platform-native strings that may not be valid UTF-8 (e.g., paths, environment variables, and `argv`); it is not a UTF-8/bytes converter, and there is no portable way to get its raw bytes (`as_bytes` is Unix-only; `as_encoded_bytes` uses a non-portable encoding)
 - [ ] Verify that the `with_capacity` method of the `Vec`, `HashMap`, `HashSet`, and `indexmap::IndexSet` types (and possibly other types) is not called with user-controlled data.
 Large values can lead to denial of service.
   - Also check that the provided capacity is smaller than the `isize::MAX` bytes [to prevent panics](https://doc.rust-lang.org/std/vec/struct.Vec.html#panics).
   - Note that some methods—[like Serde’s `size_hint`](https://github.com/serde-rs/serde/issues/744)—may indirectly expose the `with_capacity` method.